mikaelpatel/Cosa/README.md

 template class for handling of keyed sets of event handlers.
 Added support for LCD ST7565 with natural text scrolling.
 Making it easy to implement TWI slave devices with TWI::Device.
 Including support for event driven Rotary Encoder handler.
+2013-06 HD44780 (1602) LCD device driver.